O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 - Versatility: CCM can handle any data type, leaving data processing to the respective contracts.
 - General-Purpose Utility: CCM is a robust solution for adding cross-chain features to existing applications.
 - Existing Liquidity Usage: It can utilize existing liquidity (like Uniswap pools) on various chains.
-Transactions involve burning/minting ZETA tokens through ZetaChain, - which may be more complex and gas-intensive but doesn't depend on ZetaChain's own liquidity.
+Transactions involve burning/minting ZETA tokens through ZetaChain, - which may be more complex and gas-intensive but doesn't depend on ZetaChain's liquidity.
 - Secure Value Transfers: Using ZETA burn/mint functions enables value transfer applications without the need to bridge or wrap assets, reducing user risk.

 **Usage Considerations:**